-The revolving period for this transaction is limited to the acquisition of Further Advances.
+The revolving period for this transaction is limited to the acquisition of Further Advance Receivables (see 7.4 Portfolio Conditions - Additional purchase Conditions).

 Therefore, the requirement of generating sufficient underlying exposures would not be applicable, since if there are no Further Advances on any Purchase Date up to (but excluding) the First Optional Redemption Date, they will not be assigned, but this does not require the need of precluding the sale of Further Advances in the future, also to prevent that the Seller may have a claim against the same Borrower, which is secured on the same asset of the Mortgage Loan Receivable that was assigned to the Issuer.